-Children need to be sent home times table homework on a regular basis.
+Children need to be sent home times table homework weekly in addition to setting tables on Times Tables Rock stars (TTRS).
 This can be in the form of times table 'challenges', identifying times table patterns, practising with parents or listening to times tables songs.

-Times Table Rock Stars is a home learning tool to which all pupils from Year 1 to 6 have access.
+Times Table Rock Stars (TTRS) is a home learning tool to which all pupils from Year 1 to 6 have access.
 It is a carefully sequenced programme of daily times tables practice.
 Each week concentrates on a different times table, with a recommended consolidation week for rehearsing the tables that have recently been practised every third week or so.
 Teachers can access and set learning tasks for pupils and children are expected to be actively encouraged to access this platform from home.